ofiwg/libfabric/man/fi_av.3.md

 opening the corresponding domain.
 When using the `FI_ADDR_STR` format, the `addr` parameter should reference an array of strings (char \*\*).

-For AV's of type FI_AV_MAP, once inserted addresses have been mapped, the mapped values are written into the buffer referenced by fi_addr.
-The fi_addr buffer must remain valid until the AV insertion has completed and an event has been generated to an associated event queue.
-The value of the returned fi_addr should be considered opaque by the application for AVs of type FI_AV_MAP.
-The returned value may point to an internal structure or a provider specific encoding of low-level addressing data, for example.
-In the latter case, use of FI_AV_MAP may be able to avoid memory references during data transfer operations.

-For AV's of type FI_AV_TABLE, addresses are placed into the table in order.
+Inserted addresses are placed into the table in order.
 An address is inserted at the lowest index that corresponds to an unused table location, with indices starting at 0.
 That is, the first address inserted may be referenced at index 0, the second at index 1, and so forth.
 When addresses are inserted into an AV table,